 Education, teaching, and lectures

 To finance his studies, he became in 1978, a secondary school teacher in fine arts and literature.
 Benayoun graduated in Fine Arts (Pantheon-Sorbonne University) in the early 1980s, when he was already teaching full time.
 He was awarded in 1982 with Aggregation d’Arts Plastiques, a highly competitive degree in the French education system leading to a tenure position, opening the doors of University teaching.
 From 1984 to 2010 he was an assistant professor at Paris 1 University, Pantheon-Sorbonne, where he was co-founder and art director of the CITU research center (Création Interactive Transdisciplinaire Universitaire) together with Paris 8 University.
 CiTu, dedicated to research and creation (R&C) in the emerging forms of art, is where he developed many National, European and International collaborative Art and Science research programs.
 In 1995 – 1997, Benayoun was the Invited Artist and Professor at ENSBA, the French National School of Fine Arts.
-In 2008 Maurice Benayoun submitted his blog, The Dump, a dump of undone art projects, as a doctorate thesis entitled: Artistic Intentions at Work, Hypothesis for Committing Art at Université Paris 1, La Sorbonne.
+In 2008, Maurice Benayoun submitted his blog, The Dump, a collection of unfinished art projects, as a doctoral thesis entitled “Artistic Intentions at Work: Hypothesis for Committing Art” at Université Paris 1, La Sorbonne.
 Supervised by Prof. Anne-Marie Duguet, the PhD thesis was awarded “mention très honorable, avec felicitations du jury” (First-Class Honors with Distinction).
-The defense in front of an international examination panel, published in 2011, was a performance fully video recorded.
+The defense, presented before an international examination panel and published in 2011, was a performance fully video recorded.